ingonyama-zk/icicle/README.md

 - [Robik](https://github.com/robik75), for his ongoing support and mentorship
 - [liuxiao](https://github.com/liuxiaobleach), for being a top notch bug smasher
+- [gkigiermo](https://github.com/gkigiermo), for making it intuitive to use ICICLE in Google Colab.

 ## Help & Support